-Lab-Grown Diamond vs Natural Diamond.
+Laboratory-Grown Diamond vs Natural Diamond.
 (Educate and Protect yourself and your customers)

-I’m not going to get too technical on this subject as I won’t be able to fit it on this blog, so here are a few of the questions you may have before buying a Lab-Grown Diamond.
+I’m not going to get too technical on this subject as I won’t be able to fit it on this blog, so here are a few of the questions you may have before buying a Laboratory-Grown Diamond.

-A few of my Instagram followers have asked me about Lab-grown Diamonds, and with them becoming more and more popular, I thought I could write about the differences between Diamonds to build more awareness and clear a few questions you might have.
+A few of my Instagram followers have asked me about Laboratory-grown Diamonds, and with them becoming more and more popular, I thought I could write about the differences between Diamonds to build more awareness and clear a few questions you might have.

 The question on everybody’s mind is: